bernhard-thiele/case-study_line_follower_robot/README.md

 #### Change FMUs/parameters

 The case study has several Sensor FMUs.
 In the multi-model configuration it is possible to swap the FMU allocated to each sensor instance of the multi-model.
-We can therefore compare the results of co-simulation using 20-sim sensors (*Sensor_Block.fmu*) for OpenModelica sensors (**), or a combination of the two.
+We can therefore compare the results of co-simulation using 20-sim sensors (*Sensor_Block.fmu*) for OpenModelica sensors (**To appear**), or a combination of the two.

 In addition, there are parameters defined for the two sensors: an x and y position **lf_position_x** and **lf_position_y**.
 Experiments may be carried out by defining different values for these to model different placement of the sensors on the robot.